401-advanced-javascript-tia/reading-notes/401/401-reading-35.md

 **Non-linear data structure that can be looked at as a collection of `vertices` (or `nodes`) potentially connected by line segments names `edges`.**

+**All data structures we've been exposed to up to this point could be represented as graphs**

+- Graphs exist in order to hold connections to things, they also exist when the connections hold information also

 - **Undirected Graph**: graph where each edge is undirected or bi-directional.
 Means that it doesn't move in any direction.
 - **Directed Graph (Digraph)**: graph where every edge is directed.
 Has direction.